Isolating to Harness: Cross-Division Distillation for Fully Unsupervised Anomaly Detection: Experiments

-\textbf{Selection of Pseudo-Normal Features.} We conduct an ablation study on pseudo-normal feature selection strategies, all performed with \(K=3\), with results presented in \cref{tab_select}.
-One strategy, labeled \textit{All}, uses pseudo-normal features generated by domain-specific students from all other domains for distillation.
-Alternatively, we select features from only one domain, either via our Consensus-driven Pseudo-Normal Feature Selection (denoted as \textit{Consensual}) or by choosing the next domain's feature (denoted as \textit{Next}, akin to random selection).
-Results show that our \textit{Consensual} strategy markedly achieves the best performance, which demonstrates that the Consensus-driven strategy significantly enhances cross-domain distillation quality.
+We conduct an ablation study on pseudo-normal feature selection strategies, all performed with \(K=3\), with results presented in Table~\ref{tab_select}.
+One strategy, labeled \textit{All}, uses pseudo-normal features generated by division-specific students from all other data divisions for distillation.
+Alternatively, we select features from only one division, either via our Global-Guided Pseudo-Normal Feature Selection (denoted as \textit{Global-Guided}) or by choosing the next division's feature (denoted as \textit{Next}, akin to random selection).